Sigurd, the King's Son: Western Africa

 In a variant in the Nga'ka language published by professor Emmi Meyer with the title Vom Mädchen, das einen Leoparden heiratete ("The Girl who married a Leopard"), the king finds a termite and fattens it to use its skin in an engagement riddle for his daughter.
 A man comes, guesses it is a termite skin and wins the princess.
 He walks with her and makes her promise not to take any blade with her.
 He becomes a leopard and takes her to their house.
 She gives birth to two children, who are taken from her by unknown forces.
 When she returns to her father, she takes a knife with her to prove if her husband is truly a man.
 She hurts him and lights a fire in their bedchambers and he disappears.
 She goes on a quest for him and finds him soon to be married to another bride.
-Scholar Jan-Öjvind Swahn, in his monograph on the Cupid and Psyche cycle of stories, noted that this African tale contained a motif found in Scandinavian and Island Celtic variants: the heroine gives birth to her children and the babies are taken from her by strange powers.
+Scholar Jan-Öjvind Swahn, in his monograph on the Cupid and Psyche cycle of stories, noted that this African tale contained a motif found in Scandinavian and Island Celtic variants: the heroine gives birth to her children and the babies are taken from her by strange powers - which would link the story to European tradition.

 Southern Africa

 Africanist Sigrid Schmidt created a whole system of classification for Khoisan folktales.
 Tale type 425A, in this system, was numbered KH 1048 and named "The girl on quest for her vanished bridegroom, who was a dog during the day and a man at night (AaTh 425A)", or Der Mann in Hundegestalt ("The Husband in Dog-Form").

-She provided the summary of a Southern African tale: a man takes off its dog skin at night to sleep with the king's daughters, until one day the princesses hide the dogskin and he vanishes.
+She provided the summary of a Southern African tale collected from a female informant who heard the story from her Grikwa greatgrandmother.
+In this tale, a man takes off its dog skin at night to sleep with the king's daughters, until one day the princesses hide the dogskin and he vanishes.
 One of the princesses goes after him.
 On the journey, she helps an old woman by carrying a jug of water and gains a magical pair of scissors.
 She reaches another kingdom, where the man is married to another wife.
 The princess trades the scissors for one night with the man, but the new wife puts a sleeping potion in his drink.
 The princess manages to help him recover his memory by showing him his dogskin, a wedding ring and a photo.
 Schmidt supposed that this tale might have come from a foreign source, since, according to Swahn, the motif of the dog husband and the magical scissors as the item the heroine receives appear in Celtic tradition.
+This led her to suppose the tale migrated from Great Britain, possibly from a Scottish or an Irish tradition.